digitalupbelgie/up-stats/README.md

 ## Cookies

-**Note:** This package uses cookies, specifically the `upstats-user` cookie.
+**Note:** This package uses cookies, specifically the `upstats_user_cookie` cookie.
 Therefore, you must comply with a cookie policy and have a cookie banner in place.

 ## Credits